Government of Canada

 • tributyltins and tetrabutyltins meet the criterion set out in paragraph 64(a) of CEPA 1999 and furthermore, tributyltins meet the criteria for virtual elimination.

-Given the hazardous properties, as well as the potential for persistence and biocaccumulation and the continuing uses of tributyltins and tetrabutyltin, it is recommended that these substances be added to the Schedule I of CEPA 1999.
-As such, a proposed order to add tributyltins and tetrabutyltins to the List of Toxic substances (Schedule I of CEPA 1999) will be released for a 60-day public comment period.
+Given the hazardous properties, as well as the potential for persistence and biocaccumulation and the continuing uses of tributyltins and tetrabutyltin, it was recommended that these substances be added to Schedule 1 of CEPA 1999.
+As such, a proposed Order to add tributyltins and tetrabutyltins to the List of Toxic substances (Schedule 1 of CEPA 1999) was released for a 60-day public comment period.

 Fluorotriphenyltin and tetraphenyltin have hazardous properties, but they are not currently manufactured in or imported into Canada.
-To ensure that these substances are notified and undergo ecological and human health assessments prior to being reintroduced into Canada, an order amending the Domestic Substances List to apply the SNAc provisions of CEPA 1999 to these two substances will be published in the Canada Gazette, Part II.
+To ensure that these substances are notified and undergo ecological and human health assessments prior to being reintroduced into Canada, an Order amending the Domestic Substances List to apply the SNAc provisions of CEPA 1999 to these two substances was published in the Canada Gazette, Part II.

-You may also obtain copies of the final report and the risk management approach document by contacting existing.substances.existantes@ec.gc.ca.
+You may also obtain copies of the final report and the risk management approach document by contacting the Substances Management Information Line.

 Background

-Non-pesticidal organotin compounds, which appeared on the first Priority Substances List (PSL1), were assessed in 1993 to determine whether they met the criteria set out in section 11 of the Canadian Environmental Protection Act, which is now repealed and replaced by the Canadian Environmental Protection Act, 1999.
-For information on the PSL1 assessment on organotins, please visit the Next link will take you to another Web site Existing Substances Division Web site.
+Non-pesticidal organotin compounds, which appeared on the first Priority Substances List (PSL1), were assessed in 1993 to determine whether they met the criteria set out in section 11 of CEPA, which is now repealed and replaced by CEPA 1999.
+For information on the PSL1 assessment on organotins, please visit the Existing Substances Division Web site.

 A re-assessment of the ecological impacts of organotins was conducted because subsequent notifications, which included new information on the use and fate of organotins, indicated that these substances could potentially pose risks to the environment.

-A draft follow-up ecological risk assessment report on organotins was released in April 2007, and a notice was published indicating the government's proposed measures for these substances.
+A draft follow-up ecological risk assessment report on organotins was released in April 2007, and a Notice was published indicating the government's proposed measures for these substances.
 Following the release of this information, there was a 60-day public comment period, from April 21, 2007, to June 20, 2007.
 During the public comment period, stakeholders could file written comments on the recommendations the Ministers proposed to take, and their scientific basis.
-The public comments received from stakeholders have been considered and addressed within the final follow-up assessment report, and responses to the comments received are provided at the following link:
+The public comments received from stakeholders have been considered and addressed within the final follow-up assessment report, and responses to the comments received are provided in the Summary Table of Public Comments Received on the Draft Follow-up Risk Assessment Report (PDF Version - 25 K).